 - With excavation there is always a risk of the earth caving in; if the proper safety procedures and excavation techniques are not being used, and the person in the pit is killed by a cave-in, you may end up being sued.

 - The scheduling of excavation work is dependent upon the availability of crews and excavators; delays on other jobs due to rain or equipment maintenance can postpone your scheduled repair by days or weeks.
-Given that injections are typically completed within a few hours by a single technician with fewer equipment requirements, your wait in the event of a delay will be measured in hours, not days or weeks.
+Given that injections are typically completed within a few hours by a single technician with fewer equipment requirements, your wait in the event of a delay will be measured in hours or days, not weeks.

 |We’ve inspected many wet basements and have concluded that “where the water is, the problem is”, but this is not always the case; water will travel behind finished basement walls guided by the slope of the basement floor.
 If the exact location of whatever is leaking is unknown, imagine digging up your foundation in the wrong place to carry out the repair!|